opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

                         bool useProvidedKeypoints=false) const;
     };

 The class implements the Speeded Up Robust Features descriptor [Bay06].
-There is a fast multi-scale Hessian keypoint detector that can be used to find keypoints (which is the default option).
+There is a fast multi-scale Hessian keypoint detector that can be used to find keypoints (default option).
 But the descriptors can be also computed for the user-specified keypoints.
 The algorithm can be used for object tracking and localization, image stitching, and so on.
 See the ``find_obj.cpp`` demo in OpenCV samples directory.

 .. index:: RandomizedTree